tarwn/lessthandot-hugo/blogs/content/posts/2012-05-23-the-cloud-as-a-make.md

   <img src="http://tiernok.com/LTDBlog/CloudFileProcessor.png" alt="Cloud Processor Architecture" style="margin-bottom: 5px" /><br /> Architecture of the Processor
 </div>

 The two front-ends access common logic in the Core library, which is responsible for both the processing logic and interacting with storage resources.
 This being sample code, it is certified as working on my machine and is definitely not production ready.
-That being said, I did write this in a few evenings, so writing a production-ready service doesn&#8217;t have to take that long in normal workdays.
+That being said, I did write this in a few evenings, so writing a production-ready service doesn't have to take that long in normal workdays.

 ### The Web Site